wcarmon/docs/golang/io.http.server.md

 # Router/Mux
-1. A Router/Mux maps a uri (or pattern) to your function
+1. A Router/Mux maps a uri (or uri pattern) to your handler func
 1. All libs below accept standard [`http.Handler`](https://pkg.go.dev/net/http#Handler)
 1. Avoid `http.HandleFunc` and `http.Handle` functions (unless using DefaultServeMux)